-One of the first things that come to anyone’s mind when someone mentions the word “casino” are probably slots, and to no surprise.
-Slots have always been the main attraction at any casino, be it land-based or online, simply because they are simple, fun, and quite lucrative with the right dose of luck.
+Slot machine, one of the first things that come to anyone’s mind when someone mentions the word “casino” are probably slots, and to no surprise.
+Slot machine have always been the main attraction at any casino, be it land-based or online, simply because they are simple, fun, and quite lucrative with the right dose of luck.
 That’s why the first thing you’ll see when you enter a casino are slot machines.

 But a part of this appeal is also owed to the constant exposure of slots we find in popular media and ads.
 Slots, just like the roulette wheel, are nearly featured on any casino promotion and are one of the first things movies show when featuring casinos.
 And movies aren’t the only ones.
 In fact, anything from famous singers to puzzle games has been associated with slots ever since the early days of pop culture.

 Can you remember just how many times you’ve seen someone hit a slot jackpot in a popular movie?
 The answer is probably a lot, isn’t it?
 From the Griswolds who went home with 4 Dodge Vipers in Vegas Vacation to Max Peterson who took two jackpots in Echelon Conspiracy, movies just can’t get enough of slot wins.

 And the relationship doesn’t stop here.
 Popular movies are one of the most profitable slot themes for any reputed game designer, from IGT to Playtech, Microgaming and NetEnt.
 Just imagine what the slot world would be without Jurassic Park, Iron Man slots series, Aliens, or Ghostbusters.
 The answer would probably be dull and un-inspiring.